Fish and omega-3 fatty acids; the bottom line

 Pollutants in fish

 There are genuine concerns around eating fish because of high levels of contamination by heavy metals such as mercury and environmental/industrial pollutants such as PCB’s (polychlorinated biphenys) and dioxins.
 The waters that fish now inhabit have become increasingly polluted by the actions of humans on the planet and these pollutants become concentrated particularly within larger fish.
 In addition, fish are contaminated with microplastic particles and what is often forgotten is that the fishing industry is itself the greatest contributor to plastic pollution of our oceans due to the abandoned fishing gear.
 Microplastics in the food chain are a source of potentially toxic chemicals such as bisphenol A (BPA), a known endocrine disrupter.
-We need to apply the precautionary principle here.
-Just because we have not been able to show conclusive evidence of harm from eating contaminated sources of fish, common sense suggests that avoiding contaminated food should be the default position until safety can be demonstrated.
-PCB’s have been linked to an increased risk of obesity and type 2 diabetes.
-With rates of cancer on the rise globally, and environmental toxins implicated, it is best in my view to keep exposure to these compounds as low as possible.
-In addition, there is ongoing concern with regards to mercury exposure to the foetal brain during pregnancy and therefore it is advised that women only consume fish that are relatively low in mercury when pregnancy.

 Sustainability of eating fish

-When you then consider that over 90% of global wild fish stocks have been overfished or fished at capacity, then advocating for fish to be included in the diet of nearly 8 billion people on this planet is no longer sustainable.
+When you then consider that over 90% of global wild fish stocks have been overfished or fished at capacity, then advocating for fish to be included in the diet of over 8 billion people on this planet is no longer sustainable.
 Overfishing is damaging ocean habitats and completely changing the natural biodiversity with the potential for irreversible long term consequences for planetary health.

 There are of course small communities in low-income countries that rely on aquaculture for their food and livelihood.
 These communities may have to continue with this industry until and when an alternate source of food and income can be generated.
 For the majority of humans on this planet, eating fish is not necessary and is certainly not sustainable.
 Fish obtain long chain omega-3 fats from marine algae and so can humans.
 We should invest in companies that are finding more novel and sustainable ways of producing healthy nutrients and algae is being recognised as a good alternate source.